amindadgar/amindadgar/README.md

 -->
 #### I'm Mohammad Amin and currently I'm senior student of computer software engineering.
 I have worked as an android native programmer (with kotlin) and done some backend projects with node js in the past. <br>
 At the time I am working on two projects.
-One is my bachelor thesis and it aims using of datamining methods to classify cloth images. <br>
+One is my bachelor thesis and it aims to use data mining methods to classify cloth images. <br>
-The second that I'm working on it in my spare time is an IoT project and It is based on node-red platform. <br>
+The second that I'm working on in my spare time is an IoT project based on node-red platform. <br>
-I guess, I'm searching for my passion. 🙂
+I guess I'm searching for my passion. 🙂
 #### 📫 Here's some links to reach me:
 twitter: [@mramin22](https://twitter.com/mramin22) <br>
 mail: dadgaramin96@gmail.com <br>